tidepool-org/tidepool-org.github.io/_docs/data-model/v1/device-meta.md

     * "manual" - the user manually resumed the pump
     * "automatic" - the pump resumed on its own

+Status events come in tuples delivered over time.
+The first event in the tuple must be a non "resumed" status, subsequent statuses can be any other status change until a "resumed" status is received.
+The "resumed" event closes the tuple.
+As each event in the tuple is received the system will update the duration of the previous event in the tuple according to the differences in the timestamps.

+Also, the final status event in an incomplete tuple will be annotated as such.
+When the tuple is complete, the server will remove the annotation.

-If the status from the `previous` field does not exist in the Tidepool platform, the object provided in the previous field will be annotated and saved along with the current event.
+If the status from the `previous` field does not exist in the Tidepool platform, then the event will start a new status tuple.
+If it is a resume event and the event specified by `previous` does not exist, the resume event will be ignored.

 ### Storage/Output Format